 When the study began, researchers also had measured the strength of participants’ quadriceps muscles (leg muscles in the upper thigh).
 Analyzing these measurements, researchers observed that participants who had greater quadriceps strength had less cartilage loss within the lateral compartment of the patellofemoral joint, which is frequently affected by OA.

 - Joints can wear down.

 I’ve been a runner and although I developed some leg strength, it wasn’t near the amount I gained from weight training, especially from slow leg presses or the Wall Sit exercise described in the Hillfit e-book.
-Maybe the runners had gained a little more muscle than the walkers and that served as some protection for the joints?
+Maybe the runners had gained a little more muscle than the walkers and that served as some protection for the joints.
 If that is the case, it doesn’t speak to the benefits of running, but to the benefit of building muscle.
-And in my opinion running is a highly inefficient way to build to strength.
+And in my opinion, running is a highly inefficient way to build strength.